ivbor/Algorithms_C/README.md

 ## Coverage

 Coverage instrumentation is available through the `ENABLE_COVERAGE` CMake option.
-The helper script configures a dedicated build directory and produces HTML and XML reports using `gcovr`.
+The helper script configures a dedicated build directory and produces HTML and text reports.
+When `gcovr` is installed it is used directly, otherwise the repository falls back to `scripts/gcov_coverage.py`, which drives `gcov` and aggregates the same headline metrics.
 Non-functional helper code (unit tests and the bundled `minunit` framework) is excluded so that the reported percentage focuses on the library itself:

 ```bash
 Algorithms_C/scripts/run_coverage.sh